Relationship Between Volume Pressure And Temperature

 Real-World Example:

 The pressure inside a car tire increases after driving for a long period.
-The friction between the tires and the road heats the air inside the tires, increasing the pressure.
-This is why it's important to check tire pressure, especially before long trips.
+Because of that, the friction between the tires and the road heats the air inside the tires, increasing the pressure.
+This is why it helps to check tire pressure, especially before long trips.

 Avogadro's Law: The Relationship Between Volume and the Number of Moles

 Avogadro's Law states that equal volumes of all gases, at the same temperature and pressure, contain the same number of molecules.
-In other words, at constant temperature and pressure, the volume of a gas is directly proportional to the number of moles (n) of the gas.
+In plain terms, at constant temperature and pressure, the volume of a gas is directly proportional to the number of moles (n) of the gas.

 • V₁/n₁ = V₂/n₂